innopaolo/garys-pokedex/README.md

 <img src="./preview.gif" alt="preview">

-Frontend static version: https://garys-pokedex.vercel.app/ (The pokemon cards will not show up)
+Frontend static version: https://garys-pokedex.vercel.app/ (The pokemon cards will not show up.
+However, you can create a pokemon and delete it.
+The image link you input will not load as it is tied to the database.)

 ## Get Started